Bom Retiro (district of São Paulo)

-Bom Retiro (Korean: 봉헤치로, 봉헤찌로) is a central district in the city of São Paulo, Brazil.
+Bom Retiro is a central district in the city of São Paulo, Brazil.
 It is primarily commercial but has industrial and residential areas.

 The district is served by Line 1 (Blue) of the São Paulo Metro and by the lines 7 (Ruby), 10 (Turquoise), and 11 (Coral) of the CPTM.
 There is also a planned station for Line 4 (Yellow) of the São Paulo Metro.

 Formation

 In the late 19th century and the early 20th century, Bom Retiro was considered to be a modern region.
 The Luz and the Júlio Prestes railway stations, along with Jardim da Luz, then São Paulo's only public park, were elegant examples of European-influenced Luz Station which was actually built in England while the architecture and landscaping were put together in Brazil.

 It was originally an industrial section.
 In the 1960s, factories began being replaced by active clothing and fashion retail stores and textile and weaving small businesses.
 The neighborhood had an influx of Mediterranean immigrants such as Italians, Greeks, European Jews and Levantine Arabs from what is now Lebanon and Syria.
 In greater numbers, the Italians settled in the sections of Bela Vista, Brás, Ipiranga, and Barra Funda and other parts of the state.
 The Jewish presence was especially felt in the Rua Prates area, with the Renascenca school and college, synagogues, and Kosher stores and restaurants, some of which are still active.
 After acquiring prosperity from their retail businesses, many Jews migrated to the newer and more affluent sections of Higienopolis, Cerqueira Cesar and Jardins.
 The Syrian-Lebanese dominated the Rua José Paulino shopping centers as well as the more affluent Paraíso and Vila Mariana neighborhoods near the starting point of the Avenida Paulista new financial center.